-An ordinance relating to the sale, possession and use of tobacco, tobacco products, and tobacco-related devices in Hennepin County and to reduce the illegal sale, possession, and use of such items to and by minors.
-This ordinance is enacted pursuant to the requirements of Minnesota Statute §§461.12 to 461.18.
+An ordinance relating to the sale, possession and use of tobacco, tobacco-related devices, electronic delivery devices, and nicotine and lobelia products in Hennepin County and to reduce the illegal sale, possession, and use of such items to and by minors.
+This ordinance is enacted pursuant to the requirements of Minnesota Statute §§ 461.12 to 461.18.

 The Hennepin County Board of Commissioners Ordains:

 Because Hennepin County recognizes that many persons under the age of 18 years purchase or otherwise obtain, possess and use tobacco, tobacco-related devices, electronic delivery devices, and nicotine and lobelia products, and such sales, possession and use are violations of both State and Federal laws; and because studies1-4, which are hereby accepted and adopted, have shown that most smokers begin smoking before the age of 18 years; and those persons who reach the age of 18 years without having started smoking are significantly less likely to begin smoking; and because smoking has been shown to be the cause of several serious health problems, including cancer, heart disease, and respiratory problems, which subsequently place a financial burden on all levels of government, this ordinance is intended to regulate the sale, possession and use of tobacco, tobacco-related devices, electronic delivery devices, and nicotine and lobelia products and to further the official public policy of the State of Minnesota in regard to preventing young people from starting to smoke.